dashingdeneb/capstone-project/README.md

 * Calculated proximity between 2 lots using Haversine formula(not implemented in codes, but used an online calculator).
 * Chose 2 lots **BHMBCCTHL01(own lot)** and **BHMBCCMKT01(competitor lot)**
 * Compared prices and applied competition logic
-   1. If lot full & nearby cheaper → reduce price or reroute.
+   1. If lot full & nearby cheaper → reduce price.
-   2. If lot empty & nearby expensive → increase price moderately.
+   2. If lot empty & nearby expensive → increase price moderately and keep it below competitor price.

 **5. Visualization with Bokeh**
 * Rendered dynamic price plots.